Social Blade: Data collection and other functions

 On its Frequently Asked Questions (FAQ) page, Social Blade wrote that "in order to best scale our tracking to meet the needs of millions that use Social Blade, we pull data from YouTube's public API.
 This means that we're getting the same information you see on public YouTube channel pages, we just work to examine that data across multiple days and aggregate it into a display format that is useful to you."
 Social Blade is a website that contains subscriber predictions.
 Social Blade also provides real-time subscriber count updates.

 Social Blade has also been noted to work with content creators and YouTube multi-channel networks (MCNs) to help creators get partnered.

 Recognition

 Social media platforms

-An official YouTube Twitter account, @TeamYouTube wrote that "Please know that third party apps, such as SocialBlade, do not accurately reflect subscriber activity."
+On December 19, 2016, an official YouTube Twitter account, @TeamYouTube wrote "Please know that third party apps, such as SocialBlade, do not accurately reflect subscriber activity."
 Social Blade's Twitter account responded to that tweet, commenting "We don't make up data.
 We get it from the YouTube API.
 We rely on it for accuracy."
 Social Blade's community manager Danny Fratella suggested that YouTube content creators may notice subscriber and view count purges more due to a higher accessibility to data-tracking tools like Social Blade.